kavitakoli19/SpringBoot/2_Concepts_HelloWorld_ThroughJSP.md

       - spring.mvc.view.prefix=/WEB-INF/jsp/ :: where to look for UI pages/classes.
       - spring.mvc.view.suffix=.jsp  :: what is the extension to suffix with.
   - Added a JSP page at above mentioned location
-      - In this page attribute which was added to mdelMap with supplied name "name" is referred with belw syntax
+      - In this page attribute which was added to modelMap with supplied name "name" is referred with below syntax
         - ${name}